yclerc/KnowledgeGraph-Terraform-Flask-app/README.md

 - _Description:_ Deployment framework to AWS for secure, autoscaling, High-Availability microservices
 - _Provided microservice:_ In this example, we use an API generating Knowledge Graphs from [arxiv.org](https://arxiv.org)
 - _Use:_
-    * with provided flask app
+    * with provided flask app, no modifications required
     * with your own flask app
-        - add your app file structure
+        - replace the content of folder [./app/](./app/) by your own miscroservice
         - update requirements.txt
         - update Dockerfile
         - update terraform files config.tf and variables.tf